 - Natural Disaster Partial Claims (Type 33)

 - Special Forbearance (Type 31)

 - Loan Modification (Type 32)

-Streamlined Reacquisition Claims Process
+Streamlined Reacquisition and Conveyance Claims Processes

 FHA Catalyst Claims Technology Enhances Processes and Data Integrity